 Instead of being perfect ‘Tend and Befriend’

 Tend and befriend is a much healthier way of dealing with perfectionism Women can develop a more suitable strategy of ‘tend and befriend’ which means you can enlist help from a female friend.

-It is natural to women to tend or look after our households, work and social lives and yet we can also befriend other women to help us to tend these situations.
+It is natural for women to tend or look after our households, work and social lives and yet we can also befriend other women to help us to tend to these situations.